What Are Sleep Apnea Events and How Are They Measured?

 According to the sleep researchers at Harvard Medical School, "Obstructive sleep apnea occurs when a person's airway repeatedly becomes blocked despite efforts to breathe."

-In the same way, your airways collapse or contract during a sleep apnea event, meaning you have to pull so hard to get oxygen into your lungs that you wake yourself up.
+In the same way, your airways collapse during a sleep apnea event, meaning you have to pull so hard to get oxygen into your lungs that you wake yourself up.

 Some studies from the National Institute of Health say that mild sleep apnea could probably be fairly easily controlled by changing your sleeping position, for example.

-If that doesn’t work or if you have more serious sleep apnea, you’re likely to need CPAP machine treatment, since untreated sleep apnea can lead to anything from daytime fatigue to increased obesity-related disease.
+However, if your sleep is filled with a high number of sleep apnea events per hour you may have sleep apnea, and you’re likely to need CPAP machine treatment since untreated sleep apnea can lead to anything from daytime fatigue to increased obesity-related disease.

 Sleep proceeds through a series of five stages, each deeper than the one before it.
 The deepest sleep happens when you dream.

-Most sleepers remain unaware of events but realize when an awakening occurs, which makes sense.
+Most sleepers remain unaware of sleep apnea events but realize when an awakening occurs, which makes sense.

-As the number of events per hour ramps up, the seriousness of sleep apnea accelerates.
+As the number of sleep apnea events per hour ramps up, the seriousness of sleep apnea accelerates.
 Depending on the severity of sleep events, blood oxygen levels can drop to 79% or even lower.

-The Apnoea-Hypopnoea Index (AHI) determines the severity of sleep apnea.
+The Apnoea-Hypopnoea Index (AHI) determines the severity of sleep apnea events.
 Further Harvard research shows that fewer than five sleep events per hour is not much to worry about, but five to 15 events is considered mild sleep apnea.

-Those who experience 15 to 30 events per hour have moderate sleep apnea, and folks with more than 30 episodes are in the severe range.
+Those who experience 15 to 30 sleep apnea events per hour have moderate sleep apnea, and folks with more than 30 episodes are in the severe range.

-Some people say a sleep study showed they had over 100 events per hour!
+Some people say a sleep study showed they had over 100 sleep apnea events per hour!
 No wonder they woke up exhausted.

 But even as few as five events per hour can cause a sleeper to be groggy throughout the day.
 Using a CPAP machine that encourages uninterrupted breathing can reduce or even eliminate sleep-event progression.

-An occasional night with a few events can probably be offset by a big gulp of caffeine and better rest the next evening.
+An occasional night with a few sleep apnea events can probably be offset by a big gulp of caffeine and better rest the next evening.

 A high AHI, however, can result in serious health-related issues.